Skip to content

 Description

-The living area is spacious with a multifuel stove, an area for dining and double doors leading outside to the rear courtyard.
-Back into the entrance hall there is a cloakroom and a separate boot room along with a larder/utility room with two dog washing sinks.
-The fabulous staircase, which is thought to be of Italian design has gold leaf spindles, splits to the right and left to a galleried landing with three stain glass roof lights welcoming in plenty of natural light.
-There are seven double bedrooms in this part of the house each with an en suite shower or bathroom.
+Back into the entrance hall there is a cloakroom and a separate boot along with a larder/utility room with two dog washing sinks and two double fridge freezers.
+The splendid staircase is thought to be of Italian design with gold leaf spindle which splits to the right and left to a galleried landing with three stain glass roof lights welcoming in plenty of natural light.
+There are seven double bedrooms in this part of the house, with the opportunity for additional bedrooms in an, as yet, undeveloped attic.
+The existing bedrooms each have ensuite bathrooms so B&B accommodation could be another opportunity for an entrepreneurial owner.

 Location

-Norton is a village in Powys within the historic boundaries of Radnorshire, Wales.
+The local settlement, Norton, is a village in Powys within the historic boundaries of Radnorshire, Wales.
 In 1086, Norton was recorded as a settlement within the hundred of Leintwardine and in the county of Shropshire in the Domesday Book.
-Norton is approximately two miles north of Presteigne.
+Norton itself is only two miles north of the nearest town, Presteigne.

 Square Footage: 15,924 sq ft